codeaudit/ai_writing_app/vault/art_of_war_chapt.md

 *   **The chapter's focus on assessing a situation before engaging in conflict?**
 *   **How the chapter sets the stage for the rest of the book?**

-Once I know what you're looking for, I can provide a more tailored and helpful description.